joel515/CourseProject/README.md

 In total, if there are `n` operations specified in the first input string, and `m` operations specified in the second string, we will end up with `n + m + nm + 1` views.
 In our example, we will have one global view, five one-feature views, and six two-feature views, for a total of 12 views.

 ### Arguments ###
+`-w`, `--warmup`

+(Integer, default=20) The number of warm-up runs to perform to discover the best starting point.
+The mixture model will initialize the probability matrices randomly, leading to potentially local maxima.
+To find the optimal result, the code starts at different random points and uses the initial run that gives the maximum log-likelihood.